Research Article | | Peer-Reviewed

 • TY - JOUR

-T1 - Water Footprint Reduction in Oil and Gas Refineries through Water Reuse: A Systematic Review
+T1 - Water Footprint Reduction in Oil and Gas Refineries Through Water Reuse: A Systematic Review

 AU - Fallah Hashemi